Embroidered States Artwork

 Perfect For: A butterfly-chasing girl or teen, admirers of in-motion art.

-Make It Say Christmas: Use Christmas paper, or punch Christmas shapes to make the mobile.
+How to Make It Say Christmas: Use Christmas paper, or punch Christmas shapes to make the mobile.

 Cut animal silhouettes from plain white cardstock, and mount them on colorful patterned paper.
 Adhere each paper to a white mat board cut to fit a frame.
 Insert silhouette in the frame, and tie a ribbon around the exterior.